Lagerland Lagerland

 What is the best HandBrake alternative for Mac?

-MediaKit is a native Mac alternative to HandBrake with a wider toolset.
-It bundles 133 local tools for video transcoding, audio conversion, image compression, PDF tasks, and archive work behind a single drag-and-drop interface.
-Everything runs on-device — no file ever leaves your Mac.
+MediaKit is a native iPhone and Mac alternative to HandBrake with a wider toolset.
+It bundles 152 local tools for video transcoding, audio conversion, image compression, PDF tasks, and archive work behind a single drag-and-drop interface.
+Everything runs on-device — no file ever leaves your device.

 Does MediaKit upload my files to a server?